Lokgic/diss-repo/test.md

 Thus, Keynes suggests that the application of the principle is legitimate only if the alternatives we are considering are indivisible.[@keynes, 60] In other words, the use of the principle in Peirce's example is not legitimate, because the probabilities should be equally divided among all possible colors 1/n, where n is number of possible colors, not $^1/_2$.
 In this case of their hair color being red or not, being not-red is decomposed into being blue, being yellow, etc., the application of the rule is illegitimate in Peirce's example.
 It is, however, unclear if Peirce would have been convinced, since the indivisibility requirement rules out the use of the principle of indifference in continuous cases. [@gilliesbook, 43-4]

-## From Peirce to Keynes to Ramsey

 Our discussion of Keynes provides not only the essential background for our discussion of Ramsey's view, but also an informative contrast between the logical interpretation of probability and what Peirce calls conceptualism.
 Interpreters of Peirce often treat "conceptualism" as a synonym for "Bayesianism," but I have thus far have stuck with Peirce's own term.
 As a matter of fact, Keynes's view, as I have presented, has all the makings of conceptualism, so this label is more fitting to Keynes than to Ramsey, who is definitely a "Bayesian" of some sort, since he argues for a subjective interpretation of probability.
 Nevertheless, we will see that Ramsey's criticisms of Keynes is completely in line with Peirce's criticisms of conceptualism.

 First, Recall that one problem Peirce has with the conceptualist's notion of degrees of belief was the lack of  clarity in its definition.
 We also saw that for Peirce, "clarity" has a specific meaning: it must carried out through the Pragmatic Maxim, so that the concept can be defined by its practical consequences.
 Keynes's notion of intuitable logical relations is pragmatically intractable, so it would not satisfy Peirce's criterion of clarity.
 Also, recall Peirce does not regard phenomenal experiences as being more intimately known than physical objects, so he would rejects Keynes's Russellian thesis that the directness of subjective experience.
 On the other hand, we will see that Ramsey is explicitly extending Peirce's pragmatic analysis of belief to a pragmatic account of partial beliefs.

 Second, Peirce's anti-conceptualism, as our discussion has shown, is specifically tied to the Principle of Indifference, which is a crucial feature of Keynes's view.
 He spends a great deal of space defending it.
 This principle is also rejected by Ramsey, who, as we will see, explicitly mobilizes Peirce's distinction between explicative and ampliative reasoning to criticize Keynes's use of the principle.
 Because of Ramsey's mindfulness of Peirce's epistemology, he arrives at an epistemology of partial belief that is largely Peircean.

-# Ramsey's Subjective Account of Probability

 "Truth and Probability" contains Ramsey's groundbreaking work on subjective probability.
 In particular, he concerns himself with forging the link between beliefs and probability.
 In this section, I discuss the two aspects of Ramsey's conception of partial belief in connection to Peirce's pragmatic analysis of beliefs, namely Ramsey's appeal to 1) the measurability of belief and 2) its dispositional nature .

-## Ramsey's Dispositional Account of Belief

 Ramsey famously rejects Keynes's idea of perceptible probability relations: